postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 <img src="https://assets.postman.com/postman-docs/user-settings-menu.jpg" width="350px" alt="User Menu"/>

-You can set a variety of profile details, including uploading an photo for your account, which will be visible to collaborators and anyone viewing resources you share or publish.
+You can set a variety of profile details, including uploading a photo for your account, which will be visible to collaborators and anyone viewing resources you share or publish.

 ## Signing into Postman